Lokeshwaran-M/pl-auth.app/README.md

 # pl-auth.app

-Mobile App for pl-auth services where the application provides a passwordless authentication servies were it uses a key token model for exchange of auth status and authenticate users using Biometric Prompt (Android) or FaceID it registers or logs the user in
+Mobile App for [pl-auth](https://github.com/Lokeshwaran-M/pl-auth) services where the application provides a passwordless authentication servies were it uses a key token model for exchange of auth status and authenticate users using Biometric Prompt (Android) or FaceID it registers or logs the user in

-> note : The pl-auth is under development not yet fully developed
+> note : The pl-auth app and pl-auth services is under development not yet fully developed

 ## Docs